marvosyntactical/joeynmt/NOTES.md

 * (e.g. "Make an entry for dinner on the 6th at 7 pm with my sister."
 * =>    "Make an entry for @event on @date at @time with my @party ."
 * =>    (dinner event dinner), (dinner date the 6th), (dinner time 7pm), (dinner party sister)
+* make these the knowledgebase, so they can be attended over

 ### 15.08.20 backward compatibility
 to test: